 Earth Day Network: Africa

-This has threatened the livelihood of people, species and ecosystems.
-We are calling on everyday citizens to rise up and come together to engage the public, educate people about the environment, and act to make positive and sustainable changes to protect the earth that we all live on.
-Earth Day is not a day, but a movement.
+We are calling on everyday citizens to rise up and come together to engage the public, educate people about the environment, and act to make positive and sustainable changes to protect Africa and the Earth.

-Interested volunteers, organizations, schools and institutions are encouraged to empower one another and come together to act before, during and after April 2020.
-The 50th anniversary of Earth Day has the bold ambition of becoming the largest environmental movement to occur across Africa.
-Though the environmental challenges are enormous, individual voices can unite and act to build a movement that is large, connected, and impossible to ignore.
+The 50th anniversary of Earth Day has the ambition of becoming the largest environmental movement across Africa.
+Although the environmental challenges are immense, individuals have the power to unite and build a movement that is impossible to ignore.

-Earth Day Network currently has staff members on the ground in 9 different sub-Saharan countries across the African continent, including Niger, Senegal, The Gambia, Cameroon, Democratic Republic of Congo, Zimbabwe, Tanzania, Uganda and Kenya.
+Earth Day Network currently has staff members in 9 different sub-Saharan countries including Kenya, Tanzania, The Gambia, Zimbabwe, Uganda, Cameroon, Democratic Republic of Congo, Niger and Senegal.

-Aside from these countries, we have volunteers in other sub-Saharan countries and hope to engage all of Africa in the 50th anniversary of Earth Day.
+We also have volunteers in many other sub-Saharan countries and aim to engage all of Africa in the 50th anniversary of Earth Day.

 This is a grassroots campaign being led from the bottom-up by volunteers.
-People from all walks of life are challenged to come together, form networks and establish Earth Day campaigns that best suite the needs of their communities.
-We also engaging youth groups, schools, universities, non-profits, faith-based organizations, women’s groups, conservation/environmental organizations, business, and government bodies.
+People from all over Africa are challenged to come together, form networks and establish Earth Day campaigns that best suit the needs of their communities.
+We are working with youth groups, schools, universities, non-profits, faith-based organizations, women’s groups, conservation/environmental organizations, businesses and government bodies.
 The key is to form networks and partner with one another to develop celebrations for Earth Day!

 Contact the Earth Day Africa Office

 For all African inquiries, contact Matthew Lefler: [email protected]